it-projects-llc/tg-addons/tg_website_sale_affiliate/README.rst

   * added possibility to disable affiliate by archiving it

-* Added "Affiliate Management" root menu
+* Added "Affiliate Management" with following submenus

+  * Affiliates

+  * Affiliate Requests

+  * Promotion programs

 Credits
 =======